mrkaleArduinoLib/gbj_memory/README.md

 <a id="constants"></a>

 ## Constants
-The library does not have specific constants.
-Error codes as well as result code are inherited from the parent library [gbjTwoWire](#dependency) only.
+The library does not have specific error codes.
+Error codes as well as result code are inherited from the parent library only.
+The result code and error codes can be tested in the operational code with its method `getLastResult()`, `isError()` or `isSuccess()`.

 <a id="interface"></a>